macmade/GameOfLife/README.md

 About
 -----

-C++ / ncurses implementation of Conway's Game of Life.
+Conway's Game of Life macOS app.

 License
 -------

-PIMPL is released under the terms of the MIT license.
+GameOfLife is released under the terms of the MIT license.

 Repository Infos
 ----------------